commercetools/b2b-cofe-extensions/README.md

     }

     ```
-1. Add changes to repo
+1. Update imports in backend

+    Some imports in `packages/<name>/backend` were using relative paths to access apis.
+Update these paths using the new `@Extensions` alias
+    ```ts
+    packages/<name>/backend/payment-adyen/actionControllers/AdyenController.ts

+    ...
+    import { CartApi } from '@Extensions/commerce-commercetools/apis/CartApi';
+    import { EmailApi } from '@Extensions/commerce-commercetools/apis/EmailApi';
+    import { isReadyForCheckout } from '@Extensions/commerce-commercetools/utils/Cart';
+    ...
     ```
+3. Add changes to repo
+    ```
     git commit -m"<commit message>" && git push
     ```
+1. `frontastic install`

 ### Clone a project already using this repo
 1. Clone the repo
     ```